codegold79/100DaysOfCode/log.md

 **Today's Progress** After trying some more to get docker-compose to work, the script failed to connect to the mysql server.
 I finally gave up and spent some time cleaning up the mysql/mariadb installation.
 I reinstalled with brew and one website revealed that running mysql_secure_installation only works with sudo.
 If I had known that from the beginning, I wouldn't have gone through all this hassel.
 Ah well.
 Tomorrow, I'll be able to get openboard to work on my work computer, hopefully.

+**Thoughts** There's enough days in the year that I can finish #100DaysOfCode before 2020, and there are three days where I can take a break.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

 ### Day 85: Thursday, December 12, 2019